-Applications Now Being Accepted for Fall 2021
+Applications Now Being Accepted for the Fall 2022 Program

 - One student will be selected from Stanislaus State.
-The selected intern will spend two weeks training at the Panetta Institute at CSU Monterey Bay followed by an eleven week residency in Washington DC.
+The selected intern will spend two weeks training at the Panetta Institute at CSU Monterey Bay followed by an eleven-week residency in Washington DC.

 - All program, travel, and housing expenses are covered by the Institute; students also earn 20 units of academic credit, which will be posted to their university transcript.

 - At the time of the internship, the participant must be an enrolled junior or senior at Stanislaus State, with no more than 120 semester units completed by the start of the Fall 2022 semester.

 - A successful applicant must demonstrate a prior (and continuing) commitment to community and public service, a superior academic record, excellent communication skills in English (both speaking and writing), US citizenship, and California residency.

 - Participants selected for these internships must fully commit to the Internship Program, with no outside employment, no additional courses taken during the internship placement beyond those offered by the Institute, and no preparation courses for or scheduling of graduate school admission exams (such as the LSAT, GRE, MCAT etc.) during the Internship.